foreverXZC/terratest_azure_examples/compute/README.md

 # Compute Example

-Use terraform azure module "compute" to deploy one virtual machine on azure.
-Then use terratest to ssh to it and also send http request.
+Use terraform azure module "compute" to deploy one or more virtual machines on azure.
+Then use terratest to ssh to virtual machines.

 ## Compute

 These terraform files enable users to deploy one or more virtual machines on azure, as well as virtual network.
-To use these files, you should provide path to ssh public key file in terraform.tfvars.
+To use these files, you should provide path to ssh public key file in [compute/terraform.tfvars](/compute/compute/terraform.tfvars).
 You can just test the infrastructure code manually without terratest.

 ## SSH